OSInside/kiwi/doc/source/building_images/build_live_iso.rst

          --set-repo {exc_repo_leap} \
          --target-dir /tmp/myimage

-The resulting image is saved in the folder :file:`/tmp/myimage` and can be tested with QEMU:
+The resulting image is saved in :file:`/tmp/myimage`, and the image can be tested with QEMU:

 .. code:: bash